 In 1993, we looked at the large independent school districts to involve their nurses as vision and hearing instructors to train their staff as screeners.
 This has helped us in that we can concentrate on more child care facilities and private schools that are on the increase.

 Physicians, especially those that are involved with Texas Health Steps, are having their staff certified even though they could work under the license of the physician.
-We are receiving an increase in calls for training.
-We are also getting requests from hospitals for training.
+They are certified by Texas Health Steps Provider Relations staff.

-We have two DSHS authorized instructors at Parkland Health and Hospital System (Dallas).
-There is one authorized instructor at Hillcrest Baptist Medical Center (Waco).
+We have 10 DSHS authorized instructors at Parkland Health and Hospital System (Dallas).
+There is one authorized instructor at John Peter Smith Hospital (Fort Worth).

 We have one DSHS authorized vision and hearing instructor at this non-profit organization.